DustinScharf/TicTacTecToe/README.md

 <hr>

 #### Note: Project for trying and learning
-_The Project is used for trying and learning first JavaFX and first network programming stuff
+_The Project is used for trying and learning first JavaFX and network programming stuff
 The network traffic is minimal for hosting on a private computer, but notice the network part is not designed secure / (cheat-)fair_